-Not too long ago, if you wanted to drastically increase your PC's graphics power, a great way to do so was to add a second graphics card, letting them share the load between them using AMD's Crossfire or Nvidia's SLI technologies.
+Not too long ago, if you wanted to drastically increase your PC’s graphics power, a great way to do so was to add a second graphics card, sharing the load between them using AMD’s Crossfire or Nvidia’s SLI technologies.
 It was a good way to save money by throwing a second hand card in when a new generation debuted, meaning you could get most of the performance of new-gen cards, with old-gen hardware.

 So, surely that applies today too, right?
 Would a pair of GTX 1070s in SLI be as fast or even faster than a newer RTX 2070?
 In benchmarks, absolutely.
 Throw a pair of GTX 1070s at 3DMark Time Spy, and they will easily outstrip an RTX 2070.
 But in most games, that’s not the case.